Cheap online shopping

 See the Baby checklist guide for a full ABC of tips to save if you have – or are due to have – a little one.

-Some sites boost revenue by allowing membership clubs such as Shopper Discounts (as it was then called) to push offers once you've bought stuff on their sites.
+Some sites boost revenue by allowing membership clubs such as Complete Savings to push offers once you've bought stuff on their sites.

-Services typically offer a discount or cash back on your next purchase but users are signed up to a monthly payment and some have complained the terms and cost are not clear.
+These services typically offer a discount or cash back on your next purchase, but users are signed up to a monthly payment and some have complained the terms and cost are not clear.
+They're not a scam exactly, but potentially something of a subscription trap.
+We have several MSE forum threads on this topic, so you can get a feel for how our community feels about these programs.

 Before you part with your cash, first check if you can get the same or similar item for free via Freecyle or Freegle.
 Sometimes new as well as second-hand goods are offered on these local web communities so there are real bargains to be had.